for Veterans and the Public

 Explanation of test results:

 A normal INR is 1.0.
 Each increase of 0.1 means the blood is slightly thinner (it takes longer to clot).
 INR is related to the prothrombin time (PT).
-If there is serious liver disease and cirrhosis, the liver may not produce the normal amount of proteins and then the blood is not able to clot normally.
-When your doctor is evaluating the function of your liver, a high INR usually means that the liver is not working as well as it could because it is not making the blood clot normally.
+If there is serious liver disease and cirrhosis, the liver may not produce the proper amount of proteins and then the blood is not able to clot as it should.
+When your provider is evaluating the function of your liver, a high INR usually means that the liver is not working as well as it could because it is not making the blood clot normally.

 Other things to know: